 Unfortunately, toward the end of Lennon’s life, the reclusive Lennon was not as much in the spotlight, and there is less supporting video documentation for the later years.
 But what the video may have lacked about that time, Piper more than makes up for with renditions of “Cold Turkey,” “Instant Karma,” and “Mind Games” among others, from the latter part of his career.
 Throughout, Piper delivers his patter without histrionics, letting the music track its own emotional journey.

 A medley from the “Double Fantasy” album signals that we are reaching the crux of the evening, but Piper ends as he began with the sweet sounds of “Beautiful Boy” and “Shadows on the Wall.”
 The show ends as it began with the lingering chord that is now so identified with Lennon.
 But opening night’s standing ovation begged for a definitive encore, and they got it with the anthem, “Imagine.”

-For this tribute – one could almost say, this reinactment – Piper has assembled a particularly expert group of musicians: under the direction of Greg Piper (Bass Guitar), the band members are Morley Bartnoff (suitably top-hatted) on keyboards, Don Butler (who provided the arrangements, I’m told) as Lead Guitar, and Don Poncher (who out-Ringos Ringo) on drums.
+For this tribute – one could almost say, this reinactment – Piper has assembled a particularly expert group of musicians: under the direction of Greg Piper (Bass Guitar), the band members are Morley Bartnoff (suitably top-hatted) on keyboards, and Don Poncher (who out-Ringos Ringo) on drums.
 A psychedelic set (designed by Steve Altman) with supporting artwork by Neal Warner, affords the perfect backdrop with lighting, including strobes (from Luke Moyer) that compliments the illusion.